andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/04-showtime.md

 </figure>

-Byron Woods, the theater & dance critic for INDY Week, a Durham-based independent newspaper, opined, "flashy movers on a serpentine catwalk execute a slow pan across a landscape of mindless consumerism in Mark Haim’s roast, 'This Land Is Your Land,' at the Nasher Museum."
+Byron Woods, the theater & dance critic for INDY Week, a Durham-based independent newspaper, in his review opined, "flashy movers on a serpentine catwalk execute a slow pan across a landscape of mindless consumerism in Mark Haim’s roast, 'This Land Is Your Land,' at the Nasher Museum."